 Malawi has some of the worst health statistics in the world.
-The life expectancy for the people of Malawi is around 50 years of age, while 120 out of every 1000 children die before the age of five.
-It has a large HIV burden: about 12% of the population aged 14-49 is infected with the virus, and shows no signs of leveling off.
-Approximately 80,000 people in Malawi die from HIV/AIDs annually, and there are approximately 600,000 AIDS orphans.
-The HIV epidemic has also fueled a dramatic increase in tuberculosis infections in the country, with current estimates putting the incidence at 377 cases per 100,000.
-Malaria is also a major problem, and is responsible for about 40% of hospitalizations of children and 40% of all hospital deaths.
-This can increase to 80 or 90% of hospitalizations in the wet season.
-Malawi also suffers from a huge shortage of healthcare workers: there are only two physicians and 59 nurses for every 100,000 people, the worst statistics in all of sub-Saharan Africa.
-There are only around 260 physicians for the entire country.
-Part of this is due to "brain drain;" in 2000 about 60% of Malawi-born physicians practiced outside of the country, and there are more Malawian physicians in the city of Manchester than in all of Malawi.
+The life expectancy for the people of Malawi is around 60 years of age, while 50 out of every 1000 children die before the age of five.
+It has a large HIV burden: about 9% of the population aged 15-49 is infected with the virus, and shows no signs of leveling off.
+Approximately 13,000 people in Malawi die from HIV/AIDs annually, and there are approximately 500,000 AIDS orphans.
+The HIV epidemic also fueled a dramatic increase in tuberculosis infections in the country, with current estimates putting the incidence at 181 cases per 100,000.
+Malaria is also a major problem, and is responsible for approximately 6.2 million presumed and confirmed cases reported annually from health facilities and by the community case management program, and 36% of all outpatient visits across all ages.
+Malawi also suffers from a huge shortage of healthcare workers: in 2013, there were only two physicians and 34 nurses and midwives for every 100,000 people, some of the worst statistics in all of sub-Saharan Africa.
+There are only around 620 physicians for the entire country.
+Part of this is due to "brain drain;" in 2000 about 60% of Malawiborn physicians practiced outside of the country, and there were more Malawian physicians in the city of Manchester than in all of Malawi.